wepay/kafka-connect-bigquery/README.md

 # The name of the BigQuery dataset to write to (leave the '.*=' at the beginning, enter your
 # dataset after it)
 datasets=.*=
-# The location of a BigQuery service account JSON key file
+# The location of a GCP service account credentials file or a user credentials file in JSON format
 keyfile=
+# GCP service account credentials or user credentials in JSON format (non-escaped JSON blob)
+credentials=
 ```

 You'll need to choose a BigQuery project to write to, a dataset from that project to write to, and
-provide the location of a JSON key file that can be used to access a BigQuery service account that
+provide GCP credentials that can be used to access a BigQuery service account that can write
+to the project/dataset pair.
+This can be done in two ways:
+- by providing the name of a key file using `keyfile` parameter; or
+- by providing the credentials explicitly as a JSON string (a non-escaped JSON blob) using
+`credentials` parameter.

+When specified, `credentials` has priority over `keyfile`.

-can write to the project/dataset pair.
-Once you've decided on these properties, fill them in and
-save the properties file.
+Once you've decided on these properties, fill them in and save the properties file.

 Once you get more familiar with the connector, you might want to revisit the `connector.properties`
 file and experiment with tweaking its settings.